frogman1201/Open-Source-Law-Degree/README.md

 This project was inspired by the [Open Source CS Degree](https://github.com/ForrestKnight/open-source-cs).

-If you find any linked resources that is no longer available, please raise an issue.
+If you find any linked resources that are no longer available, please raise an issue.

 ## START HERE - Legal Systems and Methods